-IMATGE D'UNA FITXA

 IAS LOCATION

 Access to "IAS LOCATION" screen through IAS Datasheets.
 The user can send the location of an IAS here.
-At the bottom of the screen there is the current name of the IAS.
+At the top of the screen there is the current name of the IAS.
 Below there is the user current location.
 The user can zoom in or zoom out the map, and change the basemap.
 Tap on "SEND IAS" to send the current location of the IAS.
 Once the user send the location the observation cannot be modified by the user.